demisto/content/Packs/DeprecatedContent/Integrations/integration-SafeBreach_CHANGELOG.md

 ## [Unreleased]
-Deprecated - We recommend using SafeBreach v2 instead.
+Use the SafeBreach v2 integration instead.